ameiyn510/eloquent-javascript/reading/ch2-program-structure.md

 }
 ```

->You may put any number of case labels inside the block opened by switch.
-The program will jump to the label that corresponds to the value that switch was given or to default if no matching value is found.
-It starts executing statements there, even if they’re under another label, until it reaches a break statement.
-In some cases, such as the "sunny" case in the example, this can be used to share some code between cases (it recommends going outside for both sunny and cloudy weather).
-But beware: it is easy to forget such a break, which will cause the program to execute code you do not want executed. -Eloquent JavaScript
+Inside the switch's code block can go any number of case labels.
+The program will automatically jump to the label's code if the switch finds a matching value.
+No match will invoke the default.

+Check For Understand.
+Run the code above.
+What happens when you enter "sunny"?

 ##Capitalization
->Variable names may not contain spaces, yet it is often helpful to use multiple words to clearly describe what the variable represents.
-These are pretty much your choices for writing a variable name with several words in it:
+Variable names may not contains paces.
+Using multiple words for a variable name is often helpful.
+Observe these examples

 ```javascript
 namingconventionsvary